 Hiking the Crack in Killarney with kids

-We weren’t sure of how our kids would handle the hike, so we gave ourselves double the four hours recommended for the hike and agreed that we would turn back if things got hairy.
-After all, we didn’t want another Green Gardens hike on our hands!
+We weren’t sure of how our kids would handle the rough terrain of the Killarney “the Crack” hike.
+So we gave ourselves double the four hours recommended for the hike.
+And we agreed that we would turn back if things got hairy.
+After all, we didn’t want another Newfoundland Green Gardens hike on our hands!

-Hiking the Crack in Killarney with kids appears easy at first view.
-When you first join the trail, you’re treated to a flat walk through birch and scotch pine forests for the first 2.5 kms.
+Including the Killarney hike to the Crack with kids appears easy at first view.
+When you first start the trail, you’re treated to a flat walk through birch and scotch pine forests for the first 2.5 km.
 The hike at first is off-putting and almost a little boring.

-While C (5 years old) had no problems bounding over any obstacle that got in his way, surprisingly, it was the roots that caused the most issue for D rather than the large rock falls.
+C, who was five years old at the time, had no problems bounding over any obstacle that got in his way.
+Surprisingly, it was the roots that caused the most issue for our three-year-old D rather than the large rock falls.
 I think the fact that they were small and innocent looking had him paying less attention so he tripped a few times.

-Tip: The Crack is not a loop.
+Pro-Tip: The Crack is not a loop.
 Hikers must return along the same trail that they entered or they will enter the La Cloche Silhouette Trail, which is a 78 km loop.

 Slip and Slide

-As we continued on, the boys found some smooth rocks at an area just below The Crack crevasse that they could use as a slide.
+As we continued on, the boys found some smooth rocks in an area just below The Crack crevasse that they could use as a slide.
 Christina and I both watched with amusement at their antics while cringing in horror at the thought of having to replace the rear ends of their poor shorts.

 Reaching the top